tlinhevg05/contrastive-synthesis-medcls_CVProject/README.md

 Two pretraining sources are compared:

-- `COVID-QU`: real unlabeled chest X-ray images
+- `CXR-Unlabeled`: real unlabeled chest X-ray images
-- `COVID-QU-Syn`: DCGAN-generated synthetic chest X-ray images
+- `CXR-Syn`: DCGAN-generated synthetic chest X-ray images

-The ImageNet-initialized variants test whether domain-specific SSL adds useful adaptation after generic visual pretraining.
+The ImageNet-initialized variants test whether self-supervised pretraining provides additional adaptation after the backbone has already learned generic visual representations from ImageNet.

 ### Stage 3: Supervised Fine-Tuning and Evaluation

 All strategies are fine-tuned on the same fixed real labeled train/validation/test manifests.
+The supervised fine-tuning set contains only real labeled chest X-ray images.
+Synthetic images are not added to the supervised training, validation, or test split.

 Evaluation reports:

 - accuracy
 - macro precision, recall, and F1-score